Best Life Insurance for Inmates in 2025 (Check Out the Top 10 Companies)

 - No Medical Exam Requirement: Through its partnership with eFinancial, it offers simplified issues policies, so those with criminal records can easily qualify.

-- Third-Party Provider: Progressive insurance partners with multiple insurers to increase the likelihood of providing policies to high-risk applicants like inmates.
+- Third-Party Provider: Progressive partners with multiple insurers to increase the likelihood of providing life insurance for high-risk applicants like inmates.

 Cons